AlibabaCloudDocs/ecs/intl.en-US/Images/Select an image.md

     -   Alibaba Cloud Linux

         Alibaba Cloud Linux is an operating system that provides a safe, stable, and high-performance runtime environment for applications on ECS instances.
 Alibaba Cloud Linux 2 supports various cloud scenarios and instance types \(excluding instances of the classic network type and non-I/O optimized instances\).
-For more information, see [Overview of Alibaba Cloud Linux 2](/intl.en-US/Images/Alibaba Cloud Linux 2/Overview of Alibaba Cloud Linux 2.md).
+For more information, see [Overview](/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md).

     -   Red Hat series